 - There are a number of reasons why urinary incontinence can occur

 - Obesity and smoking are both risk factors for urinary incontinence

 Symptoms of urinary incontinence

-Approximately 13 million Americans suffer from urinary incontinence.
+Millions of Americans suffer from urinary incontinence.

-This is the most common kind of urinary incontinence, especially among women who have given birth or have gone through the menopause.
+This is the most common kind of urinary incontinence, especially among women who have given birth or gone through the menopause.

-In this case stress refers to physical pressure, rather than mental stress.
-When the bladder and muscles involved in urinary control are placed under sudden extra pressure the person may urinate involuntarily.
+In this case "stress" refers to physical pressure, rather than mental stress.
+When the bladder and muscles involved in urinary control are placed under sudden extra pressure, the person may urinate involuntarily.

 The following actions may trigger stress incontinence:

 - A sudden cough

 - Heavy lifting